 There is a need for observation of the frequency and impacts of oversize and overweight vehicles to evaluate costs.
-Enforcement methods and effectiveness also need to be measured.
-Again, the study states that the technology for low-cost monitoring is available.
+Enforcement methods and effectiveness also needs to be measured.
+Again the study stated that the technology for low-cost monitoring is available.

-Recommendations of TRB 267
+Recommendations of TRB 267.